sst/guide/_chapters/cognito-as-a-serverless-service.md

 Where `my_s3_bucket` is the name of the bucket.
 We are going to use the generated name that we exported back in the [S3 bucket chapter]({% link _chapters/s3-as-a-serverless-service.md %}).
 And we can import it using:

 ```
-'Fn::ImportValue': ${self:custom.stage}-AttachmentsBucketArn
+'Fn::ImportValue': ${self:custom.stage}-ExtAttachmentsBucketArn
 ```

+Again, all of our references are based on the stage we are deploying to.
+You'll notice that we don't have the IAM role here that allows access to our APIs.
+We are going to be doing that along side our API services.

-And finally, you'll notice that we are outputting a couple of things in this service.
+And finally, you'll notice that we are outputting:
+- A couple of things in this service.
 We need the Ids of the Cognito resources created in our frontend.
 But we don't have to export any cross-stack values.
+- The name of the CognitoAuthRole IAM role.
+We need it in our api service to grant permissions for the role to invoke the API Gateway endpoint that will be deployed.

-Now that all of our resources are complete, we'll look at how to deploy them.
-There is a bit of a wrinkle here since we have some dependencies between our services.
+Now that all of our resources are complete, let's look at the API services.